shazam37/shazam37/README.md

 ### Hi there 👋 I'm Shaz but people call me Shazam 🤓🤓

-I am interested in many things but what drive me nuts is the Universal Approximation Theorem (we know it as AI).
+I am interested in many things but what drive me nuts is the Universal Approximation Theorem.
 I am in pursuit of challening problems and big datasets.
-I am a Chemist by choice and a data scientist by passion.
-I regularly spend time making sense of different kinds of data and learning the principles of MLOPs.
+I am a Chemist by choice and an Engineer by passion.
+I regularly spend time making sense of different kinds of data and practising the principles of software engineering.

 The Languages and Tools I use: